stassa/nests-and-insects/README.md

 d40, d60, d80, d120 and the d100 itself) are rolled to quantify the results of
 actions.
 The system is designed to remove all mental arithmetic from "action resolution" and to encourage the players to use their imagination to help their characters achieve their goals.
-Everything in Nests & Insects is procedurally
-generated: the Nest, its guardians, items, all challenges and rewards.
+Everything characters encounter in Nests & Insects is procedurally generated: the Nest, its guardians, items, all challenges and rewards.

+### A roguelike tabletop roleplaying game

-Nests & Insects is a "Roguelike" TTRPG: it is inspired by Roguelike Computer RPGs (CRPGs) such as Nethack, Angband, Moria and ADoM.
-From Roguelike CRPGs it
-borrows: procedural generation; hack-and-slash, dungeon-crawling gameplay;
+Nests & Insects is a "Roguelike" TTRPG: it is inspired by Roguelike Computer RPGs (CRPGs) such as Nethack, Angband, Moria, ADoM and newer games like Diablo and Darkest Dungeon.
+From Roguelike CRPGs it borrows: procedural generation;
-lethal combat; hunger mechanics; and a focus on exploration and experimentation with the game world.
-From TTRPGs it borrows: weird dice; tortuous terminology with Pompous Capitalisation; over-engineered rules; unclear motivation to learn yet another roleplaying system; and crunch Crunch CRrRUNCH!
+hack-and-slash, dungeon-crawling gameplay; lethal combat; hunger mechanics; and a focus on exploration and experimentation with the game world.
+From TTRPGs it
+borrows: weird dice; tortuous terminology with Pompous Capitalisation;
+over-engineered rules; unclear motivation to learn yet another roleplaying system; and crunch Crunch CRrRUNCH!

 Reading the rulebook
 --------------------